Farina Pizzeria – Albuquerque, New Mexico

 If the Olive Garden’s version of pasta e fagioli is your benchmark for this popular pasta and bean soup, you’re overdue for a visit to Farina Pizzeria where this traditional meatless dish is prepared the way it should be.
 That means three different Italian beans prepared to a degree which might be called al dente, a rich marinara style tomato broth and small pasta all seasoned to perfection.
 The pasta e fagioli is topped with ground Italian basil which imparts a light, fresh flavor.
 It’s served hot which makes it an excellent remedy for the blustery day.

-In his Local IQ review, Kevin Hopper indicated “each pie’s individual ingredients come together to form a synergistic symphony of flavors.”
+18 July 2018: In his Local IQ review, Kevin Hopper indicated “each pie’s individual ingredients come together to form a synergistic symphony of flavors.”
 That’s certainly the case with the Salciccia Pizza, one of the few pizzas which might make it to an old-world pizzeria’s menu.
 The featured attraction on this pie is the sweet Italian sausage (Salciccia) which has a big city taste and is replete with fennel.
 The supporting cast–mozzarella, roasted garlic, onion and basil–is very complementary, imparting their own individual flavors without taking anything away from the sausage.
 When you’ve got a primo quality ingredient, you’ve got to showcase it and Farina does.
+The most discernible of the complementary ingredients is the translucent sweet onions whose sweet notes complement and contrast so well with everything else.

 Alas, sometimes the qualities which make ingredients special on their own, don’t always coalesce into pizza greatness.
 That’s the case with the Carni Curate pizza in which the inherent qualities–saltiness, spiciness and aroma–which make three phenomenal cured meats–pepperoni, proscuitto and salami–terrific on their own right, might be just too much of a good thing (or three) in one pizza.
 That’s especially true of the quality of saltiness.
 This is a pizza which could use modern desalinization technologies.
 It’s lip-puckering salty, so much so I couldn’t finish half of it and that’s a rarity for me with any pizza.